 Connie Lillian Cihal Reising

-GANADO — Services to honor the life of Connie Reising will begin with visitation at 9:am, followed by the funeral service at 10:am on Tuesday, February 15, 2022, at FUMC in Ganado with Pastor Paul Beard officiating, interment will follow at Garden of Memories in El Campo.
-Services have been entrusted to Russell Todish of Ganado Funeral Home, 361-771-2120.
+GANADO — There will be a visitation beginning at 9:am, and funeral service at 10:am, on Tuesday, February 15, 2022, at First United Methodist Church in Ganado with Pastor Paul Beard officiating, interment will follow at Garden of Memories in El Campo.
+Services have been entrusted to Russell Todish of Ganado Funeral Home, 800 S. 3rd St. Ganado, TX 77962, 361-771-2120.

 Sign A Guestbook